-Engagement was conducted through lobby intercepts (10-15 minute mini-interviews), in-depth individual interviews (1 hour), and focus groups (1-1.5 hours).
+Engagement was conducted through lobby intercepts (10-15 minute miniinterviews), in-depth individual interviews (1 hour), and focus groups (1-1.5 hours).
 Lobby intercepts were conducted in a random selection of buildings in the buildings that implemented the ISM in Phase 1 and 2.
 This resulted in a selection of 5 buildings in the South East region, 9 buildings in the North West, and 1 building in the North East (which was included in the South East region during the first year of implementation).
-Notices were put up across the buildings selected for lobby intercepts, and in some cases these were translated to common languages spoken in the building.

-City staff developed a referral package to use during direct engagements, including important phone lines (e.g., Tenant Support Centre, Complaints Solutions Team, Toronto Seniors Helpline) and staff contact information to support tenants requiring follow-up.
+City staff developed a referral package to use during direct engagements, including important phone lines (e.g., Tenant Support Centre, Complaints Solutions Team, Toronto Seniors Helpline) and staff contact information to support and connect tenants requiring follow-up.